 Kenneth Montague’s home speaks volumes about his passion: collecting and living with what he loves

-“I’ve come around to the green,” says Kenneth Montague about the striking hue of his new home, which is defined in part by its open-air walkways painted a brilliant chartreuse – a detail that architect David Peterson of DP Studio insisted upon.
+“I’ve come around to the green,” says Kenneth Montague about the striking hue of his new home, which is defined in part by its open-air walkways painted a brilliant chartreuse – a detail that architect David Peterson (whose biophilic home we previously covered) insisted upon.

 “Peterson thinks Toronto is afraid of colour, and I love the strategic injection of it,” Montague says.
 Looking around his living room at the mix of mid-century furniture, high-octane paintings and throw pillows made from African textiles, you see what he means.
 “There’s the subdued modernist palette, and then you hit it hard with colour.
 I call it a contemporary take on African-influenced modernism,” he says.
 Taking in the photographs that cover the walls of the bathroom, bedroom and hallways, it’s clear that this is not just the well-appointed home of one of the city’s best-known celebrity dentists: Numbered pushpins beneath each painting and photograph point to the fact that you’re also inside the headquarters of Wedge Curatorial Projects.

 Montague’s parallel career as a curator took off when he began displaying the work of unknowns he was fascinated with, predominantly photographs by black artists, in the triangular foyer of his previous home.
 Like these artists, he too was wedging his way into the art world.
 His Wedge Collection now circulates through an international network of galleries.
 “It’s not only about black artists,” he says about the collection, which numbers in the hundreds, “but about telling stories that focus on the black identity.”